thekaigonzalez/FreeKSD/README.md

 Kux is completely from scratch.
 No external libraries except for maybe luarocks are used.

-## Kux VS KTerminal: How do they compare?
+## Kux VS KTerminal VS FreeKSD: How do they compare?

 Well, Kux is a performant, Dynamic terminal written in C++ and Lua, with a little C innit ;)